rintrgthb/Lab-journals/Project3.md

   -t 4 \
   --memory 16

+And **checked the quality again**:

 quast.py scaffolds_2.fasta -o quast_report_2 --threads 4

+Tthere is an advantage in using long reads, since the library with a small insert size can resolve short repeats only.

+When assembled in hybrid mode, the performance improved, namely:
+The number of contigs became smaller as shorter ones merged into longer ones;
+The length of the largest contig became half the bacterial chromosome;
+N50 increased ~ 9 times, which means that the length of the longest contig covering 50% of the genome has increased;
+L50 became smaller, only 2 scaffolds cover 50% of the genome;
+Total length preserved, which means we didn’t lose anything;
+The number of unknown nucleotides decreased.

 conda install -c bioconda prokka

-prokka scaffolds_2.fasta \
+After that I performed **annotation using Prokka**: prokka scaffolds_2.fasta \
   --outdir ecoli_prokka \
   --prefix Ecoli_hybrid \